Augustine of Hippo's philosophy of time meets general relativity: Augustine's conclusions on the nature of God

-Since our main aim is to find if there could be a place for God in physics, we need first to have some facts stated concerning the nature of God.
-Here I shall consider some conclusions reached by the philosopher St.\ Augustine that are largely independent of the sacred texts (the Bible) over which his thought had developed.
-St. Augustine of Hippo (354 - 430) believed that men have the duty, by the help of reason, to investigate as far as possible the message left by God to men through the sacred texts.
-According to St. Augustine, a better understanding of God would lead to a better understanding of God's plans for men, and hence to a better behavior of men in life.
-Here I will not fucus on peculiarities of the Bible and consider instead as starting point some aspects of the nature of God shared by different religions.
+To begin we need to explore some ideas concerning the nature of God.
+Here I shall consider some conclusions reached by the philosopher Augustine that are largely independent of the sacred texts and which are shared by different religions.
 They are: \begin{enumerate} \item[1.]
 There is an entity which we call { God} that satisfies the following points. \item[2.]
 God has created the world. \item[3.]
 God cannot be wrong. \end{enumerate} Our analysis will involve only these assumptions on the God side, while for those on the scientific side we shall take from our present knowledge of physics.

-At the time of St.\ Augustine the Manich{\ae}ans asked the following question "What was God doing before creating the world?".
+At the time of Augustine the Manich{\ae}ans asked the following question "What was God doing before creating the world?".
 Any answer to the question seems to involve a paradox.
 If God created the world at one time and not at a previous time then God changed his mind concerning the possibility of creating the world, thus he was wrong in not creating it in the first place.
 The only conclusion is that God cannot have created the world, because whatever decision God takes he has already taken it.
 This is a clear conflict with point 2 that states that God has created the world, and thus that the world has not always existed.
-The conclusion of the argument is in fact more general: the will of God is eternal as there can be no discontinuity in it, and so should be all the creations that follow from that will.
+The conclusion of the argument is in fact more general: the will of God is eternal as there cannot be discontinuities in it, and so should be all the creations that follow from that will.

-St.\ Augustine's famous reply can be found in the XI book of the {\em Confessions} \cite{augustine92,augustine07}.
+Augustine's famous reply can be found in the XI book of the {\em Confessions} \cite{augustine92,augustine07}.
 This book contains one of the most fortunate studies of the concept of time especially in the chapters starting from 14 where one can find the famous sentence ``What, then, is time?
 If no one ask me, I know; if I wish to explain to him who asks, I know not.''
 The reply that interests us is contained in chapters 10-13 where he considers some issues relating time, creation and God.